-Sponsored by the Department of Homeland Security (DHS) Science & Technology Directorate, Dr. Fred A. Kruse with the Remote Sensing Center (RSC) at the Naval Postgraduate School (NPS) has commenced work on a pilot project that utilizes the unique technological resources and capabilities found at the RSC and NPS.
+Sponsored by the Department of Homeland Security (DHS) Science & Technology Directorate, the Remote Sensing Center (RSC) at the Naval Postgraduate School (NPS) has completed work on a pilot project that utilizes the unique technological resources and capabilities found at the RSC and NPS.

 The project objective was to improve post-disaster response and recovery through the delivery and seamless integration of remotely-sensed data into existing emergency management operational frameworks.
 Research efforts were focused on Monterey County and the City of Monterey, California, where we expect that the remote sensing datasets and derived products used for this pilot study will provide a valuable source of geographic information in support of disaster response, and act as a prototype baseline for emergency planning, future change monitoring, and post-disaster event assessment and management.
 We also anticipate that the approaches, methods, and lessons learned from this project will provide a model for future regional and national disaster planning and response.

-The project requires close coordination with emergency management agencies in order to dovetail their requirements with remote sensing capabilities.
+The NPS-DHS Earthquake Response Project required close coordination with emergency management agencies in order to dovetail their requirements with remote sensing capabilities.

-Product development and data delivery methods are being reviewed by State and local emergency management personnel against identified emergency response requirements in order to identify gaps between those requirements and emergency management capabilities and to recommend possible solutions to fill those gaps.
+Product development and data delivery methods were reviewed by NPS researchers in conjunction with State and local emergency management personnel against identified emergency response requirements in order to identify gaps between those requirements and emergency management capabilities and to recommend possible solutions to fill those gaps.

-Products will be iteratively refined throughout the project as required based on the reviews and feedback provided by emergency management officials.
+Products were iteratively refined throughout the project as required based on the reviews and feedback provided by emergency management officials.

 Above: Overview of project goals.